 Updated PostgreSQL packages that correct a buffer overflow in the to_ascii routines are now available.

 PostgreSQL is an advanced Object-Relational database management system (DBMS).
 Two bugs that can lead to buffer overflows have been found in the PostgreSQL abstract data type to ASCII conversion routines.
 A remote attacker who is able to influence the data passed to the to_ascii functions may be able to execute arbitrary code in the context of the PostgreSQL server.
-These issues affect PostgreSQL 7.2.x, and 7.3.x before 7.3.4.
 The Common Vulnerabilities and Exposures project (cve.mitre.org) has assigned the name CAN-2003-0901 to these issues.
 In addition, a bug that can lead to leaks has been found in the string to timestamp abstract data type conversion routine.
-If the input string to the to_timestamp() routine is shorter than what the template string is expecting, the routine will run off the end of the input string, resulting in a leak of previous timestamp behavior and unstable behavior.
-Users of PostgreSQL are advised to upgrade to these erratum packages, which contain backported patches that correct these issues.
+If the input string to the to_timestamp() routine is shorter than what the template string is expecting, the routine will run off the end of the input string, resulting in a leak and unstable behaviour.
+Users of PostgreSQL are advised to upgrade to these erratum packages, which contain a backported patch that corrects these issues.